Sid Avery

 Sid Avery (October 12, 1918 – July 1, 2002) was an American photographer and director who was best known for capturing the private moments of legendary Hollywood celebrities like Elizabeth Taylor, Rock Hudson, James Dean, Marlon Brando, Humphrey Bogart and Audrey Hepburn as showcased in his book, "Hollywood at Home."

 Birth

-Sid Avery was born in Akron, Ohio in the year of 1918.
+Sid Avery was born in Akron, Ohio, in 1918.
 Avery was only nine months old when they decided to move out to Los Angeles, California, which is where he grew up.

 Biography

 Sid Avery discovered his love and talent of photography when he was young due to the fact that he was able to work with his uncle, Max Tatch, who was a landscape and architectural photographer.
 His uncle was able to teach him the skills required to use cameras, film, and darkrooms.
 After he graduated from high school, Avery worked in a camera store on Sunset Boulevard, Hollywood where he further gained love and inspiration for photography.
 While working in the shop, he had opportunities to meet many famous photographers.
 This also encouraged him to take more photography classes.
 He also gained the experience of being a darkroom assistant.
 He served in the Army in World War II.
 When he returned from the war, he began his work of photographing celebrities.
 Sid Avery eventually became one of the top advertising photographers in Los Angeles.
 He was also a director of television commercials.